hardin47/website/Math154/_book/02-viz.md

 ### Challenger via Tufte

 John Snow's story of the successful graphical intervention in the cholera outbreak is contrasted with the fateful poor-graphical non-intervention of the Challenger disaster.
 On January 28, 1986, the space shuttle Challenger took off from Cape Canaveral, FL and immediately exploded, killing all seven astronauts aboard.
 We now know that the reason for the explosion was due to the failure of two rubber O-rings which malfunctioned due to the cold temperature of the day ($\sim 29^\circ$ F).

 Unlike the cholera epidemic, those who understood the liability of a shuttle launch under cold conditions were unable to convince the powers that be to postpone the launch (there was much political momentum going forward to get the shuttle off the ground, including the first teacher in space, Christa McAuliffe).
-As seen in the Tufte chapter, the evidence was clear but not *communicated}*!
+As seen in the Tufte chapter, the evidence was clear but not *communicated*!

 The biggest problem (existing in many of the bullet points below) is that the engineers failed to as the important question about the data: **in relation to what??**